CHRISSY-FRANKY/QUIZLET-2-ANKI/README.md

 ## Features

-- Formats the raw data into a formatted text that is saved in a seperate file
+- Features a C program that is compiled to create an executable when run formats the raw data into a formatted text that is saved in a seperate file
+- Features a C program that is compiled to create an executable when run creates a server that only has one response which is a special message
+- Features a single HTML file that will eventually be served when a / request is made by the server mentioned above

 ## License

 This project is released under the MIT License.

 # TO DO

-- create basic static website the will be served
+- serve the basic static website
-- create basic server that will serve the user
-- create basic website scraper provided a link
-- create basic program to format the formatted contents into an anki deck file
+- validate the link provided by the user to not get caught up
+- have the server scrape the contents of the loaded page via the link entered
+- have the server return the scraped processed content as a downloaded file